Thai Cooking Classes

 Chiang Mai offers a rustic, farm-to-table approach where students often pick ingredients directly from onsite organic gardens.
 The curriculum focuses on Northern Lanna specialties, such as Khao Soi and Sai Oua.
 These classes provide a relaxed, immersive environment that highlights the region’s unique use of bitter herbs.

-Southern Thailand: Spice, Seafood, and Turmeric
+Southern Thailand: Spice, Seafood, and Turmeric:

 Cooking classes in Southern Thailand, particularly in Phuket and Koh Samui, are defined by intense spice levels and the heavy use of fresh turmeric.
-The curriculum centers on seafood and pungent curries like Gaeng Som.
+The curriculum centres on seafood and pungent curries like Gaeng Som.
 These classes often integrate coastal culture and outdoor beachside kitchen setups.

 The South is where the heat reaches its zenith.
 Influenced by Malay and Indonesian flavors, the cuisine here is unapologetically bold.
 In Phuket Town or along the shores of Krabi, classes emphasize the use of turmeric for its antiseptic properties and vibrant yellow hue.